Gates Computer Science Building, Stanford

-The Gates Computer Science Building, or Gates building for short, is an L-shaped building that houses the Computer Science Department as well as the Computer Systems Laboratory at 353 Jane Stanford Way, Stanford University, California.
+The Gates Computer Science Building, or Gates building for short, is an L-shaped building that houses the Computer Science Department as well as the Institute for Human-Centered Artificial Intelligence (HAI) at 353 Jane Stanford Way, Stanford University, California.
 Construction on the building began in 1994 and was completed in 1996 at a cost of $36 million.
 It was named after Microsoft founder Bill Gates, who donated $6 million for the building's construction.

 The building is organized into an A wing (the western ell) and a B wing (the northern ell).
-It is secured by an Intellikey system.
 Blueprints of the building are available online.
 The building was designed by Robert A.M.
 Stern Architects of New York City.
+The building was renovated in 2020-2021, while many Stanford buildings were closed due to the COVID-19 pandemic.

+In 1996, Stanford graduate students Larry Page and Sergey Brin developed what would become Google in the just-completed Gates building.
+The company's unusual name was born in a September 1997 brainstorming session in room 360 in the B wing.